Spelling Books

 Spelling Made Easy by Marvin Dana (1919).
 A good explanation of spelling rules.

 The Spelling-Book Consisting of Word in Columns and Sentences for Oral and Written Exercises Together with Prefixes, Affixes, and Important Roots from the Greek and Latin Languages by William D. Swan (1854).
+I highly recommend this book as a clear path out of darkness into light.
+A review from 1894 is inserted below.

 DC HEATH CO.
 BOSTON